DarkOnGithub/WordSearchOCR/README.md

 ---

 ## Authors & Acknowledgments
-Developed as a project for **Epita's 3rd semester**.
+Developed as a project for **Epita's 3rd semester** OCR Project.
 This work combines low-level C programming with deep learning.
 Detailed explanations of the mathematics and implementation can be found in the `latex/` directory.